 For that personal touch, you can create and use custom greeble shapes.

-Objects can be used to cover the surface of the input object as either copies, instances, or render instances.
+Use objects to cover the surface of the input object, either as copies, instances, or render instances.

 Greeble and Nurnie linear, array, and circular array groupings allow richer detailing in a simple manner.

 Sparsity gives you the ability to control the density of polygonal coverage over your models.

 Frequency control over each shape and object lets you decide how many of each enabled shape or object is used to populate the surface.

 Relaxed positioning yields a more natural-looking distribution of greebles and nurnies over the model’s surface.

 Global alignment moves Greebler away from your typical greebling software into a realm where you can conceivably create forests or cities with relative ease.
 Alignment is ‘up’ by default but has three rotation axes of control.

 Don’t want your greebles or nurnies pinned to the model’s surface?
 You can control their distance relative to the surface with the Surface Offset controls.